 top of page

-So You Want To Be A Lawyer?
+So You Want to Be a Lawyer?
 10 Essential Skills for Success

 So you want to be a lawyer?
 Good for you.
 And you want to be a good lawyer, the best you can be?
 Of course you do!
 By having just stated that to yourself you have already taken the most important step.
 Congratulations!